Henry Clay Sloan

-Henry Clay "Harry" Sloan (August 12, 1846 – January 19, 1915) was an American lawyer and politician.
+Henry Clay Sloan (August 12, 1846 – January 19, 1915) was an American lawyer and politician.
 He served two non-consecutive terms in the Wisconsin State Assembly.
 His father, A. Scott Sloan, and uncle, Ithamar Sloan, both served in the United States House of Representatives.

 Early life

 Henry C. Sloan was born in DeRuyter, Madison County, New York, on August 12, 1846.
 As a child, he moved west with his parents in 1854, settling at Beaver Dam, Wisconsin, where he was raised and educated.
 When he was old enough, he was sent to New York City to study law with his uncle.

 Military service

 While in New York, he ran away from his uncle's home and joined up with a New York regiment for service in the Union Army in the American Civil War.
 In December 1863, he transferred to the 5th Wisconsin Infantry Regiment and served as a private in Company D. He served with the 5th Wisconsin Infantry in the Army of the Potomac in the eastern theater of the war and participated in the battles at the Wilderness, Spotsylvania Courthouse, North Anna, Cold Harbor, and the Siege of Petersburg.
 In July 1864, he was commissioned as a 2nd lieutenant in the United States Marine Corps, but when it was determined that he was just 17 years old, he was forced to resign.
 He re-enlisted with the Wisconsin volunteers and was commissioned 1st lieutenant of Company I in the new 48th Wisconsin Infantry Regiment.

 He served with the 48th Wisconsin Infantry through the end of the war, and then secured a commission as a 2nd lieutenant in the regular U.S. Army.
 He was promoted to 1st lieutenant in July 1866 and served with the 4th U.S. Infantry Regiment through the end of 1870, working on railroad construction in the west.